Code-Institute-Submissions/MS1_Round_the_Bend/README.md

     1. As a visiting user, I want to easily understand the main purpose of the site.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+[View](./assets/images/testing/userstories/navbar.png)
         2. Underneath there is a Hero Image with text stating the purpose of the site and a scrolling wheel to invite the user to scroll down.
+[View](./assets/images/testing/userstories/home.png)
         3. The user has two options, click the link to the page of their choice in the navigation bar or scroll down.
         4. Scrolling down leads the user to three sections each with a call to action button to lead the user to the respective Routes, Contact or Uploads pages.
+[View](./assets/images/testing/userstories/homecards.png)

     2. As a visiting user, I want to be able to easily navigate throughout the site to find content.

         1. The navigation bar with clearly marked links to the respective pages is the same across all pages.
+[View](./assets/images/testing/userstories/navbar.png)
         2. To return to the Home page, the user can either click on the link "Home" in the navigation bar or on the "Round the Bend" logo in the top left-hand area of the navigation bar.

     3. As a visiting user, I want to locate their social media links to see their following on social media to determine how trusted and known they are.

         1. The user can scroll to the bottom of any page on the site to locate the social media links in the right-hand section of the footer.
+[View](./assets/images/testing/userstories/footer.png)
+        2. When clicked, the social media links will open up in a new tab to ensure the user can easily get back to the website.
+[View](./assets/images/testing/userstories/smopentabe.png)

     4. As a visiting user, I want to find the best way to get in contact with the organisation with any questions I may have.

         1. The user can reach the "Contact" page by either selecting the link in the navigation bar or the call to action button in the "Connect" section on the "Home" page.
+[View](./assets/images/testing/userstories/contacthome.png)
         2. On the "Contact" page the user can fill out the form on the page.
+[View](./assets/images/testing/userstories/contact.png)
         3. Alternatively, the footer contains links to the organisation's social media presence.
+[View](./assets/images/testing/userstories/socialmedia.png)
-        4. Whichever link they click, it will be opened up in a new tab to ensure the user can easily get back to the website.
+        4. When clicked, the social media links will open up in a new tab to ensure the user can easily get back to the website.
+[View](./assets/images/testing/userstories/smopentabe.png)

     5. As a visiting user, I want to be able to view the details of the routes.

-        1. The user can reach the "Routes" page by either selecting the link in the navigation bar or the call to action button in the "Explore" section on the "Home" page.
+        1. The user can reach the "Routes" page by either selecting the link in the navigation bar or the call to action button in the "Explore" section on the "Home" page.[View](./assets/images/testing/userstories/routeshome.png)
-        2. The routes are listed on the "Routes" page by country of destination.
+        2. The routes are listed on the "Routes" page by country of destination.[View](./assets/images/testing/userstories/routes.png)
         3. A short description of the route is provided with each route.
         4. Additional facts listed for each route are total length in km, starting location, final destination.

     6. As a visiting user, I want to download the gps file for the route of my choice.

-        1. The user can reach the "Routes" page by either selecting the link in the navigation bar or the call to action button in the "Explore" section on the "Home" page.
+        1. The user can reach the "Routes" page by either selecting the link in the navigation bar or the call to action button in the "Explore" section on the "Home" page.[View](./assets/images/testing/userstories/routeshome.png)
         2. The routes are listed on the "Routes" page by country of destination.
+[View](./assets/images/testing/userstories/routes.png)
-        3. Beneath the details and description of each individual route there is a button with the download symbol marked "GPX file".
+        3. Beneath the details and description of each individual route there is a button with the download symbol marked "GPX file", which is the file type used by SatNav's.
+[View](./assets/images/testing/userstories/dwnldbtn.png)
+        4. When clicked, the download briefly opens in a new tab and closes as the download completes at the bottom of the screen.
+[View](./assets/images/testing/userstories/dwnldcomplete.png)

     7. As a visiting user, I want to be able to submit routes.

         1. The user can reach the "Uploads" page by selecting the link in the navigation bar or the call to action button in the "Inspire" section on the "Home" page.
+[View](./assets/images/testing/userstories/routeshome.png)
-        2. Here the user is provided with a form to submit their own route.
+        2. Here the user is provided with a form to submit their own route.[View](./assets/images/testing/userstories/routes.png)
         3. An easily distinguishable "Submit" button at the bottom of the form.

     8. As a visiting user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

-        1. At the bottom of every page there is a footer which is the same throughout all pages.
+        1. At the bottom of every page there is a footer which is the same throughout all pages.[View](./assets/images/testing/userstories/footer.png)
-        2. In the middle of the footer the user sees a button marked "Subscribe to our Newsletter"
+        2. In the middle of the footer the user sees a button marked "Subscribe to our Newsletter".[View](./assets/images/testing/userstories/nwsltrbtnselected.png)
-        3. Upon clicking the button a modal form appears where the user is prompted to Enter their email address.
+        3. Upon clicking the button a modal form appears where the user is prompted to Enter their email address.[View](./assets/images/testing/userstories/newslettermodal.png)
         4. An easily distinguishable "Submit" button at the bottom of the modal form.

 ### Known Issues